 I only did half the wall with the wallpaper 1) because the washer and dryer cover the wall and 2) to save time.
 So to prevent the this-is-definitely-wallpaper-because-it’s-still-flush-with-the-rest-of-the-wall look I added a piece of chair rail left over from the bedroom makeover we previously did.

 Directly over the chair rail, we installed a custom shelf.
 We made the long shelf simply by cutting a 1×8 pine board to size and stained it in “Dark Walnut” by Minwax.
 To save money in the long run, we bought the pine and chair rail in 12′ long pieces.
-I love that I can bring such a long piece home in my Kia Sedona without having to have Lowes cut it down to a specific size.
-This saves me time, money, and less wood waste in the end.
 The brackets holding the shelf up are from Hobby Lobby.
 I waited until they were 50% off then snagged 4 of them for $2 each.

 Above that, we installed two cabinets that we found on sale at Lowes and added hardware to each one, also from Lowes.